13+ Best Scissor Lift Safety Tips – [Updated for 2023]

-Wherever you’re operating a scissor lift, you should implement traffic control measures to ensure that other workers and passers-by are protected.
-Signs should indicate safety hazards such as loose power lines to other workers, and nobody should be allowed near the site without PPE.
+Wherever you’re operating a scissor lift, you should implement traffic control measures to protect other workers and passersby.
+Signs should indicate safety hazards, such as loose power lines to other workers, and nobody should be allowed near the site without PPE.

 Hazard warnings and protective barriers should indicate hazardous work locations to pedestrians.
 This should be reinforced by ground guides who can redirect unsuspecting pedestrian traffic.

 8. Ensure Only Trained Workers Operate Near Electrical Power Sources

 Only training electrical operatives should be on the work platform when working with an electrical source such as power lines.
 They should be provided with PPE specific to electrical workers, such as heavy-duty gloves and shock-resistant footwear.
 Only trained electrical staff should handle materials that pose a risk of electric shocks.

 9. Use a Ground Spotter to Identify Hazards